ansible-collections/cloud-content-handbook/GUIDELINES/PR_submission_and_review_guidelines.md

 Clearly articulate the purpose of your changes.
 Explain what problem your PR is solving or what enhancement it brings.

 ### **2. Provide Detailed Descriptions**
 Offer detailed descriptions for your changes.
+Link the Github issues and/or the Jira tickets associated with the PR.
 Explain the reasoning behind decisions and any potential trade-offs.
 Provide a code snippet in the description that demonstrates how to replicate or test the added/modified functionality in the pull request.

 ### **3. Small, Focused Changes**
 Keep your changes focused and avoid bundling unrelated updates.
 Ensure that each pull request (PR) addresses a single functionality or feature.
 Small, incremental changes are easier to review and merge.